kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 During sliding, the values are published to the TOPIC at each move of the mouse if the results produced are bigger than TIC.
 During sliding the values are always published with QOS=0.
-Only the final value (after releasing the sliders knob) will be published with the Quality of Sevice specified.
+Only the final value (after releasing the sliders knob) will be published with the Quality of Service specified.

 Example: